LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-01-MCMC-intro.md

 To introduce this I'm going to closely follow an example from one of the [(VCE) General Mathematics](https://www.vcaa.vic.edu.au/curriculum/vce/vce-study-designs/generalmathematics/Pages/Index.aspx)[^2] textbooks that I use with students.

-[^2]: I do love that this relatively abstract concept that has broad implications not only for day-to-day life but for advanced statistical methods and many concepts in the natural sciences is taught in the base maths curriculum in Victoria but not the more advanced maths curricula??
+[^2]: I do love that this relatively abstract that this concept has broad implications not only for day-to-day life but for advanced statistical methods and many concepts in the natural sciences, is taught in the base maths curriculum in Victoria but not the more advanced maths curricula??
 Good job VCAA.

 Let's say that you own a one-day rental car company that has two branches in the towns of Colac and Bendigo (trust me we'll get back to probability distributions in a minute).